swiftlang/swift/docs/WindowsBuild.md

 1. Download and extract the [ICU source code](http://site.icu-project.org/download) to a folder named `icu` in the same directory as the other Swift project repositories.
-2. Open `src/win32/allinone.sln` in Visual Studio.
+1. Open `src/win32/allinone.sln` in Visual Studio.
-3. Make sure to select the correct architecture from the drop-down in Visual Studio.
+1. Make sure to select the correct architecture from the drop-down in Visual Studio.
-4. Right click on the solution in the Solution Explorer window and select `Build Solution`.
+1. Right click on the solution in the Solution Explorer window and select "Build Solution".
-5. When this is done, add the `<icu-source>/bin` folder to your `Path` environment variable.
+1. When this is done, add the `<icu-source>/bin` folder to your `Path` environment variable.

 ### 4. Get ready